Diplomat Bill Taylor testifies Trump used Ukraine aid, White House meeting as leverage for probes

 CLICK HERE TO GET THE FOX NEWS APP

-Republicans, though, have accused Democrats of restricting access to the transcripts from the interviews they’ve been conducting as part of the impeachment inquiry.
+"There's a hierarchy," one source close to the interviews said.
+"Reeker's like the sprinkles on the cake."

-“Just when you thought the process couldn’t get any more unfair, we found out last night that Democrats will now not even allow Republicans to have a copy of the respective transcripts from each of the witnesses we’ve interviewed thus far,” said Ohio Rep. Jim Jordan, claiming that Republicans can’t make copies and can only read them while under supervision by Democratic staffers.
+When asked about the importance of Reeker, another source told Fox News, "There’s a reason [he's] scheduled for Saturday."

-Fox News' Mike Emanuel, Alex Pappas and The Associated Press contributed to this report.
+Fox News' Kellianne Jones, Chad Pergram, Mike Emanuel, Alex Pappas and The Associated Press contributed to this report.